yilinwei/ensime.github.io/build_tools/sbt.md

 Listening for transport dt_socket at address: 5005
 ```

 at which point, the test will hang until you connect a remote debugger to port 5005.
-When you are finished debugging, cancel the test or let it run to completion, and then type `debugging-off`.
+When you are finished debugging, cancel the test or let it run to completion, and then type `debuggingOff`.

 Note: If you'd like to debug using ensime-emacs, first set your breakpoints, then use ensime-db-attach to connect.